Sneezy-w/quiz-genius/requirement.md

   Show a real-time or progress indicator while the quiz is being generated via Gemini AI.

 - **Content:**
-  - Loader / Progress bar indicating “Generating Quiz…”
+  - Loader / Progress bar indicating "Generating Quiz..."
-  - Message: “Please wait while we create your personalized quiz based on your uploaded project knowledge.”
+  - Message: "Please wait while we create your personalized quiz based on your uploaded project knowledge."
   - Option to cancel the process (if supported).

 - **Backend Integration:**
   - Call a secured Firebase Cloud Function that:
-    - Retrieves the project knowledge.
     - Communicates with Gemini AI with the following parameters:
       \[
-      \text{Prompt} = \texttt{[Project Knowledge]} + \texttt{[Quiz configuration: difficulty, number of questions]}
+      \text{Prompt} = \texttt{[Project Knowledge]} + \texttt{[Quiz configuration]} + \texttt{"For each correct answer, provide a reason and reference specific sections from the knowledge materials."}
       \]
-    - Waits for the AI response.
+    - Parse the response to extract:
-    - Saves the generated quiz (list of questions and 4 options per question) back to Firestore.
+      - Questions and options
+      - Correct answer index
+      - Explanation reason
+      - Knowledge reference(s)

 - **Error Handling:**
   - If the process fails, display a friendly error message with instructions to try again or contact support.